Abdul-Kaium5/arch-btrfs-install/problem.md

 In this case, zram-size =ram / 2 refers to using 50% of your system resources.

 So, make any changes, save the file, and then reboot the machine to complete the process.

+**for intall arch btrfs with archinstall use premounted directory in disk section other setting as usual you like.before that create btrfs subvolume and the just run archinstaller.**